 In 2018, I was involved in the organization of two Masterclasses in Copenhagen, together with Jesper Grodal and Markus Hausmann.

 - Tensor triangular geometry and equivariant stable homotopy theory, mentored by Paul Balmer and Justin Noel, March 2018.

 - Rigidity and algebraic models in stable homotopy theory, mentored by John Greenlees and Stefan Schwede, April 2018.

 In March 2017, Jesper Grodal and I organized a Masterclass on Stratifications and duality in modular representation theory.

-My collaborators: Ben Antieau, Omar Antolin-Camarena, Agnes Beaudry, Dan Berwick-Evans, A.K.
-Bousfield, Natalia Castellana, Martin Frankland, David Gepner, Frank Gounelas, Jeremy Hahn, Markus Hausmann, Drew Heard, Bernhard Keller, Achim Krause, Henning Krause, Peter May, Niko Naumann, Thomas Nikolaus, Justin Noel, Eric Peterson, Emily Riehl, Tomer Schlank, Nathaniel Stapleton, Vesna Stojanoska, Gabriel Valenzuela.
+My collaborators: Ben Antieau, Omar Antolin-Camarena, Agnès Beaudry, Dan Berwick-Evans, A.K.
+Bousfield, Natalia Castellana, Martin Frankland, David Gepner, Paul Goerss, Frank Gounelas, J.P.C.
+Greenlees, Jeremy Hahn, Markus Hausmann, Drew Heard, Gijs Heuts, Bernhard Keller, Achim Krause, Henning Krause, Peter May, Lennart Meier, Niko Naumann, Thomas Nikolaus, Justin Noel, Eric Peterson, Emily Riehl, Tomer Schlank, Nathaniel Stapleton, Vesna Stojanoska, Gabriel Valenzuela.

 The above image (Projet de clavier ultrachromatique, 1943) is taken from the book of writings by Wyschnegradsky (Libération du son: écrits 1916-1979, ed.
 Pascale Criton.
 Lyon: Symétrie 2013), Ivan Wyschnegradsky Collection, Paul Sacher Stiftung, Basel.